FRC5190/2020Training/kotlin/calculator.md

 4. Initialize two variables in your `main` method and send them to each of the methods.
 In the `main` method, print the return value of each method.
 5. Create a new method that will convert inches to feet.
 The method should return a string stating the total amount of feet as well as the leftover inches based on the value that you passed to it.
 Call this method in your `main` method and print the result.
 6. Once you get everything to work, create a new Kotlin class in your source folder.
 Name it `Perform`.
 Now move a copy of all your methods (other than the `main` method) from your `Calculator` file to the new class.
-7. Now in the `Calculator` file, call each of the five methods from the `Perform` class istead of from your `Calculator` file.
-In the `main` method, make sure you still print the return of each of the five other methods.
+7. Now in the `Calculator` file, call each of the five methods using the `Perform` class istead of from your `Calculator` file.
+In the `main` method, make sure you still print the return of each of the five methods.
 8. Come show off your work!